behnamasadi/software_quality_assurance/README.md

 ```

 ### Delegating Calls to Parent Class
 Ideally, you should code to interfaces, whose methods are all pure virtual.
-In reality, sometimes you do need to mock a virtual method that is not pure (i.e, it already has an implementation).
+In reality, sometimes you do need to mock a virtual method that is not pure (i.e., it already has an implementation).
 For example:

 ```cpp
 namespace Parent